liflab/beepbeep-3-book/markdown/core/README.md

 In such a case, the events received by each call to `pull` will be 1, 4, 7, etc. That is, after outputting event 1, the decimate processor does not ignore our next two calls to `pull` by returning nothing.
 Rather, it pulls three events from the queue source and discards the first two.

-The decimate procssor can be mixed with the other processors we have seen so far.
+The decimate processor can be mixed with the other processors we have seen so far.
 For example, we have seen earlier how we can use a `Window` processor to calculate the sum of events on a sliding window of width *n*.
 We can affix a `CountDecimate` processor to the end of such a chain to create what is called a <!--\index{window!hopping} \textbf{hopping window}-->**hopping window**<!--/i-->.
 Contrary to sliding windows, where the content of two successive windows overlap, hopping windows are disjoint.
 For example, one can compute the sum of the first five events, then the sum of the next five, and so on.
 The difference between the two types of windows is illustrated in the following figure; sliding windows are shown at the left, and hopping windows are shown at the right.

 ![Difference between a sliding window (left) and a hopping window (right).](Hopping.png)